Satsuki Katayama: Political career

 On 1 May 2019, she attended the presentation of the Three Sacred Treasures to Emperor Naruhito.
 In the last such ceremony in 1989, only males were allowed to be in attendance; however in 2019 all cabinet members were allowed to attend regardless of sex, although only male adults from the imperial family could attend.
 In October 2025, Katayama was selected as Japan’s first female Minister of Finance, in the new Sanae Takaichi administration.

 Katayama, like many of her LDP colleagues, is affiliated with the ultra-conservative Nippon Kaigi.
-She also has strong anti-Korean sentiment and has attended meetings of the far-right, xenophobic Zaitokukai, an extremist organization that seeks to eliminate supposed privileges to Zanichi Koreans.

-Katayama opposes LGBT rights in Japan, especially transgender rights.

 Personal life

 She married international politics professor Yōichi Masuzoe in 1986 while working at the MoF.
 They separated after several months, divorced in 1989 and are both remarried.
 Masuzoe later became a prominent media personality and member of the House of Councillors, and both Masuzoe and Katayama were considered by the LDP as candidates for the 2014 gubernatorial election in Tokyo.
 Prime Minister of Japan Shinzō Abe, who led the LDP to endorse Masuzoe in his successful election, said that he wanted Katayama more than anyone else to stand in support of Masuzoe, but Katayama responded that it was difficult for her to do so given Masuzoe's publicized dispute over support payments to one of his extramarital children, who is disabled.
 Katayama and Masuzoe both studied at ENA, France.

 In 1990, she married Ryutaro Katayama, a Japanese businessman who is an alumnus of Harvard Business School.